-Mt Shasta is one of the most amazing areas for outdoor recreation in Northern California.
-There are so many waterfalls, hikes, lakes, and summits to explore in the area that I am always finding new ones.
-On a recent trip, I heard about Faery Falls which is near Lake Siskiyou.
-The hike is a short 1.5 miles round trip, so my wife and I set out to find it.
+Mt Shasta is one of the most amazing places for outdoor recreation in Northern California.
+There are so many waterfalls, hikes, lakes, and summits to explore in the area that I am always finding new ones each time I go back.
+On a recent trip, I heard about Faery Falls, which is near Lake Siskiyou, and knew I had to check it out.
+The hike is a short 1.5 miles round trip and not too far from Mt Shasta city.
 Here is all the information.

 - 1.5 miles

 - This information is from my visit in 2018